jmcnamara/mdbook_rust_xlsxwriter/src/examples/hyperlinks.md

-# Hyperlinks
+# Hyperlinks: Add hyperlinks to a worksheet

-This is an example of a program to create demonstrate creating links in a worksheet using the rust_xlsxwriter library.
+This is an example of a program to create demonstrate creating links in a worksheet using the `rust_xlsxwriter`library.

 The links can be to external urls, to external files or internally to cells in the workbook.